 There will be massive hammerhead sharks and the swirls of silver jacks.
 The swarms of blue triggerfish and yellow-backed fusiliers, the glittering waterfalls of glass fish, the multicoloured twirls of butterfly fish...
 And also the graceful green turtles, the enormous humpback parrot fish, the majestic napoleons.
 The bright yellow schools of snappers and the delicate interlacing of giant gorgonians...

-I brought back tons of photos, which I finally find the time to sort through, now that I'm back under the grey Breton sky.
-I'll be back to show you all this very soon!
+I brought back tons of pictures, which I finally find the time to sort out, now that I'm back under the grey Breton sky.
+I'll be back to show you all of them very soon!